CZ on Hyperliquid (CZ) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CZ on Hyperliquid Historical Price

-According to the latest data gathered on CZ on Hyperliquid live price page, the current price of CZ on Hyperliquid is 0.136417USD.
-The circulating supply of CZ on Hyperliquid(CZ) is 4.43M CZ , giving it a market capitalization of $604.81K.
+According to the latest data gathered on CZ on Hyperliquid live price page, the current price of CZ on Hyperliquid is 0.136407USD.
+The circulating supply of CZ on Hyperliquid(CZ) is 4.43M CZ , giving it a market capitalization of $604.76K.

 The CZ on Hyperliquid Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CZ based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.